Skip to main content

 • Skip 3 and click DONE

-• To the right of this new service account, click the three vertical dots and choose Manage Keys
+• Back to the Cloud Project tab, to the right of this new service account, click the three vertical dots and choose Manage Keys

 • On the next page, click on Add Key and Create new key